TCPware FAQ: General

 $ ANALYZE/CRASH_DUMP

 This information should be sent to Process Software's Technical Support Department to expedite the crash analysis.
-In most cases a valid system dump from the crash will also have to be provided.

 Why am I not able to access the TCPware system via R-Services (RSH, RCP, Rlogin) when the TCPWARE: HOSTS.EQUIV file looks correct as does the user's .RHOSTS file?